Ward, Greenblatt win at U.S. National Book Awards

 NEW YORK Jesmyn Ward won the National Book Award for fiction on Wednesday for "Salvage the Bones," about a poor Mississippi family confronting Hurricane Katrina, while Stephen Greenblatt took the nonfiction prize for "The Swerve: How the World Became Modern."

-Ward, a young, Southern writer, was honoured for her second book, published by Bloomsbury USA, which was told in the voice of a pregnant black teenager.
+Ward, a young, Southern writer, was honored for her second book, published by Bloomsbury USA, which was told in the voice of a pregnant black teenager.

 "I wanted to do something with my time here that would have meaning," she said, explaining she began writing partly as a response to her brother's death.